Q: How soon after my baby is born should I schedule my newborn session?

 Q: Where do you do your newborn shoots?

 A: 1) Please let me know ahead of time what colors/style you like OR absolutely dislike so that I can set things up before you arrive.
-All of my backdrops and props are displayed in my Newborn Gallery on my website.
 Feel free to bring your own meaningful props as well and I will do my best to incorporate them if you let me know ahead of time what you are bringing.

 3) Please feed baby right before you leave for pictures, so they are nice and satisfied and ready to sleep.
-They need to arrive with a full belly so that we can get started right away.
+They need to arrive with a full belly so that we can get started upon arrival.
 You may also give a bottle or breastfeed during our session if baby seems hungry still.

 4) Nursing mothers, please try to avoid spicy foods or anything that could upset baby's stomach for 24 hours before our session.

 5) Dress baby in loose clothes so that there aren't any lines on their skin.
-A simple zip up sleeper is best.
+A simple zip-up sleeper is best (please try to avoid buttons as babies usually wake up when the buttons are unsnapped).
 Avoid outfits that require pulling over their heads to remove as undressing them might wake them up.
 It is also helpful to loosely attach the diaper for the ride to my studio.

 6) Bring a pacifier please.
 Sometimes this can save an entire session if baby keeps waking.